squreshi25/thebigsamosa/README.md

 # thebigsamosa
-The Big Samosas learnings and notes on auditing technologies
+The Big Samosas' learnings and notes on auditing technologies